Kitware/wslink/documentation/content/docs/index.md

 ---

-Wslink is a library that allows useful communication between a JavaScript client and an Python web-server over websockets.
+Wslink is a library that allows useful communication between a JavaScript client and a Python webserver over websockets.

 ## Installation